some-mthfka/NEAT/README.md

  (load-shared-object "evaluator.dll")
 4. Provide the starter genome off of which the whole population will be spawned.
 The starter genome should be minimal: the network will grow over time as needed.

-Now it is possible to start the experiment with (start).
-(Sreenshot of an example run is attached.)
+### Running the experiment

-There are several optional arguments that the function start can take:
+Now, after loading your experiment file (like _xor-test.lisp_), it is possible to start the experiment with _(start)_.
+There are several optional arguments used for saving and/or loading that the function _start_ can take:

 `(defun start (&optional experiment-id read-generation-file) ...)`

-experiment-id is the id of the experiment which will frame the save-folder's name.
+_experiment-id_ is the id of the experiment which will frame the save-folder's name.
 Not supplying anything means not saving results.
 Supplying a number will create a folder named `exp-<number>` and the winner organisms will be saved there.
 It is necessary for saving state that the global variable *save-every-generation* be specified (it is in _experiment-parameters.lisp_).

 If experiment was saved to a file, it can be read back from read-generation-file.

-NOTE: experiment-id has nothing to do with read-generation-file! experiment-id is used only for saving a population.
-So, read-generation-file needs to contain relative path to the experiment file including all the folders (absolute path will work too).
+NOTE: _experiment-id_ has nothing to do with _read-generation-file_! _experiment-id_ is used only for saving a population.
+So, _read-generation-file_ needs to contain relative path to the experiment file including all the folders (absolute path will work too).

-Example calls:
+### Example calls

 `(start nil "exp-5/gen-10.gen")`